christianbmartinez/tech-blog/README.md

 # Tech Blog

-A full stack tech blog built with MVC architecture using node, sequelize, mysql2, express, and handlebars.
+A full stack tech blog built with MVC architecture using node, tailwindcss, mysql2, sequelize, express-handlebars, express-session, connect-session-sequelize, and bcrypt

 ### Table of Contents